NalimWeso/NalimWeso/README.md

 👋 Hey hey!

-I'm a Polish self-taught **Frontend Developer** who got immersed in programming and decided that it will be my way of earning bread.
+I'm a Polish self-taught **Frontend Developer** who got immersed in programming and decided that it will be my way of earning bread. 🍞

 Since January 1, 2024, I've been active on GitHub and in my free time I tinker with my projects.
 I strive to ensure they are top-notch in every aspect.
+That's just my style. 💯

 ---